JeremyTratch/cs30-Major-project/proposal.md

 # Project Description

-My project will be about.....
+My project will be a clone of "The Worlds Hardest Game" on cool math games.

 ## Needs to have list
 -